 If you’d like to see what I found out and learn whether Benchmark Email is right for you, keep reading.

-Intuitive Features that Are Powerful Enough for Advanced Marketers
+Are Benchmark’s Features Powerful Enough for Advanced Marketers?

 Benchmark has a smooth email editor.
 It lets you make basic autoresponders.
 But those are a given for a good email marketing tool.